Loss-based prior for CART and BART models: Real Data applications

 Looking at the posterior distributions in Figure \ref{fig:bc_post_nterm}, we can see that, as expected, the default LB prior provides a posterior distribution concentrated around lower values of the number of terminal nodes.
 Indeed, the posterior mean of the number of terminal nodes (vertical solid lines) are 8.75 for the CL prior, and 6.76 for the LB tree prior, while the $95\%$ posterior credibility intervals (vertical dashed lines) are $(6,13)$ for the CL prior, and $(5,10)$ for the LB prior.
 We notice that the trees explored by the LB prior, despite being shorter, provide the same levels of log-likelihood as those explored by the CL prior.
 This is confirmed by Figure \ref{fig:bc_post_nterm_loglik}, which shows that using the LB prior all the trees visited with more than 12 nodes have high log-likelihood, while when using the CL prior they are more disperse.
 The same is true if we look at the missing rates versus the number of terminal nodes shown in Figure \ref{fig:bc_post_nterm_missrate}.

 Figure \ref{fig:bc_post_nterm_loglik_missrate} combines the information in Figures \ref{fig:bc_post_nterm_loglik} and \ref{fig:bc_post_nterm_missrate}.
 From this figure is clear that using the LB prior the trees with high numbers of terminal nodes are also the ones with the highest log-likelihood and less variable missing rate.
 In contrast, using the CL prior with default parameters, the trees with high number of terminal nodes do not provide a clear advantage in terms of log-likelihood and missing rate than the simpler ones.
 Looking at the LB prior we see that ,as the number of terminal nodes increases, the log-likelihood is more concentrated around high values; this is not as clear for the CL prior., which is an important benefit of using the default LB prior over the default classic prior for this problem, as it provides shorter trees with the same predictive capabilities and log-likelihood than the more complex ones explored under the CL prior.
-However, the CL prior is capable of achieving the highest log-likelihood (CL$ = -42.60$, LB$ = -54.97$) and lowest missing rate (CL$ = 13$, LB$ = 16$).
+Overall, the CL prior is capable of achieving the highest log-likelihood (CL$ = -42.60$, LB$ = -54.97$) but this does not translate into a sensible difference in the missing rate (CL$ = 13$, LB$ = 16$).
+This is to show that for this type of model, it is not always the model with the highest likelihood that is the one providing better forecasts.
+Indeed, for the LB case, the minimum missing rate is achieved by a tree with log-likelihood around $-62$, while the one with highest likelihood has a missing rate of $20$.

+We also analysed the frequency with which each predictor is used by a tree explored during the MCMC routine.
+Figure \ref{fig:bc_pred_def} confirms what we have shown during the synthetic examples.
+Exploring shorter trees, increases competition among predictors, which provides a more concise set of relevant predictors.
+Indeed, under the LB prior, important predictors as \emph{bare nuclei}, and \emph{cell size} are selected with the same frequency as under the CL prior.
+However, non-relevant predictors as \emph{mitosis} and \emph{marginal adhesion}, with participation percentage 0.1 and 0.18 under the LB prior, have percentage 0.23 and 0.35 under the CL prior.